findyy99/findyy99/README.md

 ## I'm not a good guy!
 - 🔭 I’m currently working on lots of things. 😢
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: to be a good learner. 😂
+- 🥅 2023 Goals: to be a good learner. 😂
-- ⚡ Fun fact: I love to pick 🐠.